-The renowned haiku poet Bassho composed one of his most famous poems here
+The renowned haiku poet Basho composed one of his most famous poems here

-Konponchudo Hall, located at the foot of the mountain, houses a ritual flame that’s said to have been burning since the temple’s founding in 860.
+Konponchu-do Hall, located at the foot of the mountain, houses the "eternal light of Buddhism," a flame that's said to have been burning since the temple's founding in 860.
 The hall is made of sturdy beech wood and is widely considered to be the oldest of its kind in Japan.

-Nearby, Hiko Hall, the temple’s treasure house, was built in the 12th century and preserves Yamadera’s most precious works of Buddhist art and literature.
+Nearby, Hiko Hall, the temple's treasure house preserves Yamadera's most precious works of Buddhist art and historical documents.

 The climb up the mountain ascends a flight of over 1,000 stone steps, with eye-catching shrines and enchanting stone lanterns dotting the way through an atmospheric cedar forest.

 Passing through the intricately carved Niomon gate brings you into the temple precincts near the top.
-There are numerous temple buildings in this area, including Kaisando Hall, dedicated to the temple’s founder.
-The climb to the top usually takes 20-30 minutes.
+There are numerous temple buildings in this area, including Kaisando Hall, dedicated to the temple's founder.
+The climb to the top usually takes 30 to 40 minutes.

-Once you arrive at the upper complex you’ll be rewarded with an unforgettable view overlooking the Tachiya River Valley.
+Once you arrive at Godaido Hall, you will be rewarded with an unforgettable view overlooking the Tachiya River Valley.
 Take the path to the right of Kaisando Hall and follow it to Godaido Hall.
 The observation deck offers the best view on the mountain.